San Benancio, California: Geography and climate

-While it has no official boundaries the colloquial place-name “San Benancio” refers to homes and businesses residing on or directly reached by San Benancio Road.
+While it has no official boundaries the colloquial place-name "San Benancio" refers to homes and businesses residing on or directly reached by San Benancio Road.
 This includes the Ambler Park and Harper Canyon regions found along the road.

 The road itself is located along the Monterey-Salinas highway (California State Route 68) roughly equidistant from Salinas and Monterey.

 The walls of San Benancio Canyon have an elevation of 400 ft and run adjacent to Toro Creek, a small tributary to the Salinas River which is located 4 miles south.
 The canyon is home to a number of California Live Oak Trees and various types of wild sage brush and grass.

-The canyon is home to a wide array of wildlife as well including deer, hawks, condors, wild pigs, California quail and a large population of wild turkeys, which, at their own peril, traverse San Benancio Road in the early mornings.
+The canyon is home to a wide array of wildlife as well including deer, hawks, condors, wild pigs, California quail and a large population of wild turkeys.

 Government

 At the county level, San Benancio is represented on the Monterey County Board of Supervisors by Supervisor Dave Potter.